Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

-The total expenditure on all channels is bounded by $r>0$, the amount of capital available to the influencer.
-This is captured through the following capital constraint:
+The total expenditure on all channels is bounded by $r>0$, {which is the budget available to the influencer}.
+This is captured through the following budget constraint:

-\begin{Assumption} We assume that for all $k \in [m]$, $c_k(\cdot)$ is increasing, differentiable and concave.
-Furthermore, without loss of generality, we assume that $c_k(0)=0$ for all $k\in [m]$. \end{Assumption} This models the high start-up cost of utilizing a channel relative to the diminishing cost of additional influence once a channel is already being influenced.
-Nevertheless, the above assumption allows the case where $c_k$ is linear.
+where $c_k(\cdot)$ represents the time-independent cost-function \rdout{associated with investing in channel $k$}which maps the utilization of channel $k$ to its associated cost to the influencer. \begin{Assumption} We assume that for all $k \in [m]$, $c_k(\cdot)$ is increasing, differentiable and concave as a function of channel $k$'s utilization.
+Furthermore, without loss of generality, we assume that $c_k(0)=0$ for all $k\in [m]$. \end{Assumption} This assumption models the diminishing cost of additional utilization of a channel once it is already in use.
+The above assumption allows the case where $c_k$ is linear (that is $c_k(x)= v_k x$).
 We assume that for all channels $k\in [m]$, the influence that can be exerted on channel $k$ at any time $t$ is bounded above by a time-varying value $u_k^{\max}(t) $.\footnote{This rules out impulse controls.} This can capture both physical limits on the influence {(i.e., availability of media)} and limits on the susceptibility of agents to the influence.
-Note that we only require $u_k^{\max}(t)$ to be differentiable, which is not a strong assumption.
-This includes the case where $u_k^{\max}$ is a constant.
+We impose the modest assumption that $u_k^{\max}(t)$ is differentiable.
+Hence, we have that:

-{We will restrict ourselves to $\overrightarrow{u}$ that are piecewise continuous (i.e., that only have a finite number of discontinuities)\footnote{Note that this means, in particular, that the integral in \eqref{eq:influencecapital} is well-defined}.
+{We will restrict our analysis to control signals $\overrightarrow{u}$ that are piecewise continuous with only a finite number of discontinuities\footnote{This means, in particular, that the integral in \eqref{eq:influencecapital} is well-defined.}.
 We shall use $\mathcal{U}$ to denote the set of such controls that fulfill \eqref{eq:influencebounds}:}